JabRef/JabRefOnline/index.md

 ## Backing

+We use [install4j], the multi-platform installer builder.

-JabRef development is powered by [Baola](http://baobab.org/BAOLA-sparkling-drink) and [neuronade](http://neuronade.com/en/), formally known as [nijoz](http://www.spiegel.de/unispiegel/wunderbar/nijoz-neuronade-gehirndoping-aus-der-brausetuete-a-964584.html).
+JabRef development is powered by [Baola] and [Neuronade], formally known as [nijoz].
 Furthermore, [Donations](https://github.com/JabRef/jabref/wiki/Donations) keep us going.

 <a href="http://baobab.org/BAOLA-sparkling-drink">